-Note: This module performs blurs in Lab color space, which can result in a number of issues, including halos, high local contrast in highlights, and hue shifts towards blue in the shadows.
-Instead, use the tone equalizer module instead.
+Note: This module performs blurs in Lab color space, which can result in a number of issues when the parameters are pushed hard, including halos, high local contrast in highlights, and hue shifts towards blue in the shadows.
+You are advised to use the tone equalizer module instead.